ixig/CHIP-SDK/README.md

       -F  --  Format             [eg. -F Toshiba_4G_MLC]
       -L  --  Local              [eg. -L ../img/buildroot/]

 ## Flash a new C.H.I.P. with the NTC headless Debian image...
+(N/A for CHIP PRO)

 If you want to flash C.H.I.P. with a custom image, scroll down the page...If you're cool with our current headless image, keep going!